Elites, Population Control, and the Myth of Self-Governance

 Human nature does not mature automatically.
 It must be cultivated.

-Institutions that assume fallibility rather than deny it are more resilient.
+Institutions that assume mistakes will happen rather than deny it are more resilient.
 Meaningful safeguards include:

 • Limiting concentration of power